fribaulttristan/CryoGrid_Optimization_Automatization/docs/usage.md

 align: center
 name: Golbal-excel-file
 ---
-Visualization of global excel sensor metadata part
+Visualization of the excel sensor metadata file
 ```

-### Sensor forcing File :
+### Sensor forcing file :
 - .mat file located in `forcing/Forcing_Data/`
 - Used by CryoGrid as input forcing for simulations
-- This file should contain the sensor ID, and strat with 'FORCING'.
+- The filename should contain the sensor ID, and strat with 'FORCING' (any other information in the filename are not necessary).

 Exemple :
 `FORCING_data_elev_3540_slope_0_aspect_-1_massif_15_dates_01Aug1958_01Aug2024_2ALP_S1.mat`